akshayreddykotha/akshayreddykotha.github.io/_posts/.ipynb_checkpoints/2020-08-07-chipotle-item-analysis-checkpoint.md

 word_count_dict = Counter(my_list)
 ```

-    There are 210889 choice additions in the choice descriptions.
+    There are 210889 choice additions in the choice descriptions of all the items ordered.

 ### What goes in the add-ons/choice description mostly?